MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 If you configure Machine Learning Server (or R Server) to [use Active Directory/LDAP or Azure Active Directory authentication](configure-authentication.md), then you can assign roles using Active Directory groups as described in the following sections.

 >[!Note]
 >If only the default local administrator account is defined for Machine Learning Server (or R Server), then roles are not needed.
-In this case, the 'admin' user is implicitly assigned to the Contributor role.
+In this case, the 'admin' user is implicitly assigned to the Owner role (can call any API).

 ### Step 1.
 Define desired roles